Informative Note

 2. Conduct operations that give rise to the right to deduct VAT, either wholly or in part.

-An entity cannot belong to more than one VAT group at the same time, not can the dominant entity be controlled by another entity established in Portugal that meets the requirements to be a dominant entity.
+An entity cannot belong to more than one VAT group at the same time, nor can the dominant entity be controlled by another entity established in Portugal that meets the requirements to be a dominant entity.
 However, if control changes after the group is formed, the VAT group may continue if the new dominant opts to maintain it.

 Each entity within the VAT group, including the dominant entity, must determine its VAT position individually.
 This is done by submitting its periodic VAT return by the 10th day of the second month following the month to which the transactions relate.